 Without a functional bra that restricts vertical movement (RVM), a few things could happen.

 Breast tissue is very delicate and sensitive.
 You could experience breast soreness without RVM.
 Riding without RVM really puts a strain on the delicate elasticity in your breast tissue.

 No RVM can be downright distracting.
 It makes for a bustline that bounces like dribbled basketballs.
 A bouncing bustline could make you feel self-conscious when riding.
 This energy and focus is better spent on your form and skills.

 Finding a bra style that restricts vertical movement is a must for riders like you, but, there are hundreds of styles out there.
 What bra styles give the best RVM?

 What to Look For

-I like to answer that question based on your body structure.
-If you are a C cup size or larger, I recommend you look for the following features: underwire and back adjustability.
+If you are a C cup size or larger, look for underwire and back adjustability.
 The underwire will help with support and RVM.
 The adjustability gives you the flexibility to tighten or loosen the band which is also important to maximize RVM.

 If you are an A or B cup size, look for molded cups and true bra sizing.
 Molded cups seem just like a little padding in the cup, but the molded feature makes the cup stiff and firm which gives better RVM.
 True bra sizing refers to a feature to look for bras that are sized in true lingerie sizes (34A, 36B, etc.) rather than size groups (small, medium, etc.).

 This will give you a more customized fit which helps increase RVM.